MortonPL/atlas/atlasgen_manual_en.md

 * Numerical input boxes also act like sliders.
 Dragging on horizontal axis will decrease or increase value.
 * You can drag the edge of the sidebar to adjust its width.
 * You can zoom in our out of the map using the mouse wheel.
+* You can drag the plane in flat preview mode and rotate the globe in globe preview mode while pressing the right mouse button,
 * If you prefer to work with text files over the GUI, you can save the default configuration and edit its TOML file, then load it in Atlas and just generate layers.